Itchy Scalp In Summer – What Causes It?

 In addition, you can use the Supreme Scalp Rejuvenation shampoo which uses Argan oil to calm an itchy scalp due to sweating.
 You could also employ the Supreme Scalp Soothing shampoo with Argan oil and Aloe vera, that moisturises and removes any question of an itchy scalp when hot.
 These are shampoos that have been specifically designed to soothe and relieve your scalp of that itchy feeling.
 They remove all excess forms of dandruff causing sebum, and nourish your scalp for a calming effect.

-More about itchy scalp
+More about itchy head

 There are certain changes you can make in your life to reduce the occurrence of an itchy scalp when sweating.